SFU-Cognitive-Science-Lab/VR_Fall2018_1/Assets/README.txt

 Both manual VR controllers must be available to run the experiment.
 Make sure they are sufficiently charged before running participants.
+You may encounter a bug where only one controller will show up in-game.
+Closing Unity and rebooting SteamVR should fix this error.

 We have two headsets and 4 hand controllers.